Plug Power Inc. (PLUG) Analysis & Forecast for 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -23.68% loss in the last 1 month and extending the period to 3 months gives it a 105.91%, and is -10.79% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.47% over the week and 9.23% over the month.
+The stock witnessed a -19.64% loss in the last 1 month and extending the period to 3 months gives it a 100.54%, and is 7.94% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.98% over the week and 9.08% over the month.

 Plug Power Inc. (PLUG) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Plug Power Inc. (PLUG) is a “Overweight”.
-15 analysts offering their recommendations for the stock have an average rating of 2.10, where 4 rate it as a Hold and 1 think it is a “Overweight”.
-10 of the analysts rate the stock as a “Buy”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Plug Power Inc. (PLUG) is a “Buy”.
+15 analysts offering their recommendations for the stock have an average rating of 2.00, where 3 rate it as a Hold and 1 think it is a “Overweight”.
+11 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Plug Power Inc. is expected to release its quarterly report on 05/11/2021 and quarterly earnings per share for the current quarter are estimated at -$0.1 with sales reaching $87.32M over the same period.The EPS is expected to shrink by -1.00% this year, but quarterly earnings will post 38.40% year-over-year.
-Quarterly sales are estimated to shrink -7.60% in year-over-year returns.
+Plug Power Inc. is expected to release its quarterly report on 05/11/2021 and quarterly earnings per share for the current quarter are estimated at -$0.08 with sales reaching $76.38M over the same period.The EPS is expected to shrink by -1.00% this year.

 Plug Power Inc. (PLUG) Top Institutional Holders